-So now when you already have enough information about Bitcoin investing, you can tell us what you reckon.
-Should you invest in Bitcoin or not?
+So, now you know some interesting facts about investing in Bitcoin, you can tell us what you think.
+Would you invest in Bitcoin?

 If you’ve made up your mind and decided to invest in Bitcoin, then you’re lucky to have today’s online tools and multiple resources at your disposal.